 Sedation Dentistry is a Path Free from Fear!

-Sedation dentistry is used by many dentists, like Dr. John M. Lane, to provide a relaxing, calming experience for patients who are afraid of going to the dentist and/or having dental procedures performed.
-There are many forms of sedation that can be administered in a variety of ways such as oral sedation, or nitrous oxide (“laughing gas”).
+Sedation dentistry is used by Dr. John M. Lane, to provide a relaxing, calming experience for patients who are afraid of going to the dentist and/or having dental procedures performed.
+There are many forms of sedation that can be administered in a variety of ways such as oral sedation, and/or nitrous oxide (laughing gas) to provide varying levels of sedation depending on the patient’s needs.
 This variety of sedation methods offers dentists the flexibility of three levels of sedation – minimal, moderate, and deep – depending on the level of anxiety the patient experiences.

 We Can Relieve Your Fear!